Li Xin (footballer, born 1989)

-Li Xin (栗鑫; born November 9, 1989) is a Chinese football player.
+Li Xin (栗鑫; born November 9, 1989) is a Chinese former professional football player.

 Club career

 Li Xin would play for the Shenzhen Ruby youth team before he was loaned to their satellite team Xiangxue Eisiti, which would play as a foreign team in the 2008–09 Hong Kong First Division League.
 He would make his professional debut in a league game on 18 January 2009 against Eastern AA that ended in a 5-1 defeat that also saw him score his first goal.
 On his return he would be promoted to the senior Shenzhen team and during the 2009 Chinese Super League season and he would go on to make his debut in the club's first league game of the season against Shandong Luneng on March 22, 2009 in a 1-1 draw.

 In 2015, Li signed for Shenzhen Renren.